cryptoalgebra/Algebra/docs/Contracts/Periphery/NonfungiblePositionManager.md

 ### address farmingCenter

-*Developer note: The address of the farming center contract, which handles farmings logic*
+Returns the address of currently connected farming, if any

 ### mapping(uint256 &#x3D;&gt; address) farmingApprovals

-*Developer note: mapping tokenId &#x3D;&gt; farmingCenter*
+Returns the address of farming that is approved for this token, if any

 ### mapping(uint256 &#x3D;&gt; address) tokenFarmedIn

-*Developer note: mapping tokenId &#x3D;&gt; farmingCenter*
+Returns the address of farming in which this token is farmed, if any

 ## Functions